babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 The to-be-deployed Babylon network that features Babylon's BTC Staking and BTC Timestamping protocols comprises the following components:

-- 2 **Babylon Validator Nodes** running the base Tendermint consensus and producing Tendermint-confirmed Babylon blocks
+- 2 **Babylon Finality Provider Nodes** running the base Tendermint consensus and producing Tendermint-confirmed Babylon blocks
-- **BTC Validator** daemon: Hosts one or more BTC Validators which commit public randomness and submit finality signatures for Babylon blocks to Babylon
+- **Finality Provider** daemon: Hosts one or more Finality Providers which commit public randomness and submit finality signatures for Babylon blocks to Babylon
-- **BTC Staker** daemon: Enables the staking of BTC tokens to PoS chains by locking BTC tokens on the BTC network and submitting a delegation to a dedicated BTC Validator; the daemon connects to a BTC wallet that manages multiple private/public keys and performs staking requests from BTC public keys to dedicated BTC Validators
+- **BTC Staker** daemon: Enables the staking of BTC tokens to PoS chains by locking BTC tokens on the BTC network and submitting a delegation to a dedicated Finality Provider; the daemon connects to a BTC wallet that manages multiple private/public keys and performs staking requests from BTC public keys to dedicated Finality Providers
 - **BTC covenant emulation** daemon: Pre-signs the BTC slashing transaction to enforce that malicious stakers' stake will be sent to a pre-defined burn BTC address in case they attack Babylon
-- **Vigilante Monitor** daemon: Detects attacks to Babylon and submits slashing transactions to the BTC network for the BTC Validators and the associated stakers
+- **Vigilante Monitor** daemon: Detects attacks to Babylon and submits slashing transactions to the BTC network for the Finality Providers and the associated stakers
 - **Vigilante Submitter** daemon: Aggregates and checkpoints Babylon epochs (a group of `X` Babylon blocks) to the BTC network